 What not to do when you’ve got a hangover

-If you’ve found this post too late and you’re suffering with a nasty hangover, you might be searching for ways to ease your symptoms.
-Don’t be fooled by the myths surrounding hangover cures - the only real cure for a hangover is to not drink in the first place!
+If you’ve found this post too late and you’re suffering from a nasty hangover, you might be searching for ways to ease your symptoms.
+Don’t be fooled by the myths surrounding hangover cures - the only real way to prevent a hangover is to not drink in the first place!
+There are plenty of things you might be tempted to try to remedy yourself, but here are the most important things to avoid while you try to get back to normal.

 DON’T drink the hair of the dog that bit you